 Whilst attending a gear demonstration by Burl Audio last week, I was able to approach the founder of the company, Rich Williams, for an interview.
 I had always heard glowing comments about Burl products, and now I had a chance to probe into the technical side of why their converters have been so acclaimed.
 Burl has been on their second tour as a company, showcasing their products at a range of studios around the world, which nicely lent itself to a discussion about their gear.

+Hi Rich.
 My understanding is that you went to school for Computer Engineering.
 Was your entry into the audio industry through that education?

 Over time, the property that my first studio was on got sold, so I had to get a part-time job to live off until I could build another studio.
-I was lucky enough to get a contracting job with Universal Audio, where I was given the mission of designing an A-D/D-A converter, which ending up being the UA 2192.
-Whilst working on that, I had the chance to listen to a a lot of electronic components and became familiar with the musicality of certain ones, versus the non-musicality of others.
+I was lucky enough to get a contracting job with Universal Audio, where I was given the mission of designing an A-D/D-A converter, which ended up being the UA 2192.
+Whilst working on that, I had the chance to listen to a lot of electronic components and became familiar with the musicality of certain ones, versus the non-musicality of others.

 Can you give examples of the ones that were musical?

-(Above: Rich Williams)
+(Below: Rich Williams)